MOST RECENT EMPLOYMENT AND OTHER DATA

 M.Sc.
 (Organic Chemistry) Kanpur University (P.P.N.
 College, founded by Pandit P.N.
 Chak), India, 1971.
 During this period I was immeasurably influenced by Dr. K.S.
 Bajpai.

-Post Master's Fellow, Hebrew University of Jerusalem, Israel, in the group of the late Prof. Ernst David Bergmann (Chairman Israel Atomic Energy Comission), 1972-73.
+Post Master's Fellow, Hebrew University of Jerusalem, Israel, in the group of the late Prof. Ernst David Bergmann (Chairman Israel Atomic Energy Commission), 1972-73. https://www.atomicheritage.org/profile/ernst-david-bergmann

 Research Assistant, Indian Institute of Technology (IIT), Kanpur, India, 1973-74.